 It is recommended to get your eyes checked annually or bi-annually.
 Having your vision corrected ensures healthy eyesight and helps to detect certain eye conditions such as myopia and hypermetropia.
 Routine eye exams also help to detect sugar and cholesterol levels in your body.
 The various reasons for weak eyesight are blurry vision, glare, double vision, squinting, headaches, and seeing halos through light sources.

-Ayu Health Hospital is a chain of high-quality hospitals across Bangalore.
+Ayu Health is a chain of high-quality hospitals across Bangalore.
 With a team of experienced doctors and medical specialists, we offer you every advanced treatment from Ophthalmology to cardiology.
 If you are looking for a comprehensive eye exam, feel free to drop by Ayu Health to get your eyes checked right away.